splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

 View RUM session details
 ===========================

 For spans that also have RUM session details, RUM displays in the span, select the link to go to RUM.
-Select the span with RUM to view the RUM session details display in the Trace Properties
+Select the span with RUM to view the RUM session details in the Trace Properties panel.

 Explore logs for each span
 ===========================